andali89/blog/_posts/2025-01-29-latex-worksop-settings.md

 title: Setting forward search and inverse search in SumatraPDF for LaTeX-Workshop
 ---

----
-layout: post
-title: Setting forward search and inverse search in SumatraPDF for LaTeX-Workshop
----

 To set up forward and inverse search in SumatraPDF with LaTeX Workshop in Visual Studio Code, follow these steps:

 ## Configure SumatraPDF